-At The University of Manchester we are delivering pioneering research, influencing policymakers and forging international collaborations to tackle the inequalities that affect children in every society.
+At The University of Manchester we deliver pioneering research, influence policymakers and forge international collaborations to tackle the inequalities that affect children in every society.

 Every day children and young people are living through poverty, war, slavery, intolerance, poor health and limited access to education.
 Conditions beyond a child’s control can shape their identity, safety and chances in life.